-9 The admission of any Fellow, Foreign Member or Honorary Fellow into the Society shall be in the following manner and form, the payment required by the Statutes (in the case of a Fellow) having first been made.
+9 The admission of any Fellow, Foreign Member or Honorary Fellow into the Society shall be in the following manner and form, the payment required by the Statutes (where required) having first been made.
 He or she shall subscribe the Obligation in the Charter Book and be introduced to the President who, taking him or her by the hand, shall say these words -

-"I do, by the authority and in the name of the Royal Society of London for Improving Natural Knowledge, admit you a Fellow [Foreign Member] [Honorary Fellow] thereof."
+I do, by the authority and in the name of the Royal Society of London for Improving Natural Knowledge, admit you a Fellow [Foreign Member] [Honorary Fellow] thereof.

-Chapter II: Rights and obligations of Fellows, Foreign Members and Honorary Fellows
+Chapter II: Rights and obligations of Fellows, Foreign Members and Honorary Fellows Interpretation